Manage expiration of web content in Azure CDN

 Cache-Control header is to use caching rules in the Azure portal.
 For more information about CDN caching rules, see Control Azure CDN caching behavior with caching rules.

-Caching rules are available only for Azure CDN Standard from Verizon and Azure CDN Standard from Akamai profiles.
-For Azure CDN Premium from Verizon profiles, you must use the Azure CDN rules engine in the Manage portal for similar functionality.
+Caching rules are available only for Azure CDN Standard from Edgio and Azure CDN Standard from Akamai profiles.
+For Azure CDN Premium from Edgio profiles, you must use the Azure CDN rules engine in the Manage portal for similar functionality.

 To navigate to the CDN caching rules page: